-Enhance the learning experience for your child by surrounding them with a variety of stimulus.
+Enhance the learning experience and water confidence for your child by surrounding them with a variety of stimulus.
 This will make the lesson fun and interesting and will also relax your child as they become more familiar with their new playground – the watery environment.
+It’s important to remember that:

-Once children are totally comfortable in shallow water, then we can encourage them to experiment in the deep with parent or teacher.
+Once children are totally comfortable and have water confidence in the shallow end, then we can encourage them to experiment in the deep with parent or teacher.
 We do this by outstretching our arms and encouraging them to independently jump.
 Outstretching our arms allows the child to feel secure and again the child is in control because they initiate the jump.

 We can expand the deep water orientation through cuddle kicks.
 Cuddle kicks are great as children are nestled in close to the teacher or parent giving them that feeling of security.
 Children are also outstretched in the horizontal swimming position allowing them to feel the waters buoyancy.
 Furthermore adults have an opportunity to manipulate and encourage the correct kicking action.